I've already made every imaginable mistake so that you don't have to.

 Even most cashmere scarves will cost far less than an inexpensive roadworthy car.

-Compared to many of the things that we buy, as a percentage of the sales price the profit margin on a car is small.
+Compared to many of the things that we buy, as a percentage of the sales price the profit margin on a new car may be small.

-The total profit on the car may be greater than the entire price of the cashmere scarf, but as a percentage of the sales price, the profit is greater on the cashmere scarf.
+The total profit on a car may be greater than the entire price of a cashmere scarf, but as a percentage of the sales price, the profit is greater on the cashmere scarf.

 Exercise: Buying A Car With A Credit Card